denyssheremet/Meta-Model-Training/features.md

 TOTE Model Trainer:
 The user sees a statement, and needs to type questions to uncover the TOTE model.

+Reframing Training 1 (Beginner):
+The user sees a reframe, and needs to choose which type it is.

+Reframing Training 2 (Intermediate):
+The user sees a statement, and needs to choose which direction would be appropriate to reframe.

-Reframing Training:
+Reframing Training 3 (Expert):
-The user sees a statement, and a direction / reframing technique, and needs to reframe the statement towards that direction or using that technique.
+The user sees a statement, and needs to find the appropriate way of reframing, and reframe into that direction 1, 2, or 3 times.
 Reference: Sleight of Mouth and Mind Lines

 Shifting the Frame Training: